LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/March/week-of-march-25th.md

 **Limitations**

 * Step up is not supported in single page applications (SPA).
-When user authenticates the page has to be refreshed
+When user authenticates the page has to be refreshed.
-* The identity of the consumer must be passed using the identities array and identity function and not using SDEs
+* The identity of the consumer must be passed using the identities array and identity function and not using SDEs.
-* Step up is not supported in external window mode
+* Step up is not supported in external window mode.

 ### \[Web experiences\] Added support for authorized consumer identity (CX-177)